Real-time Human Finger Pointing Recognition and Estimation for Robot Directives Using a Single Web-Camera

 Next, the ability of the model to provide pointing position and direction estimation in real-time is demonstrated.
-Here, the test participant moved the arm fairly slow while changing pointing directions.
-The camera acquired images in frequency of 38~Hz.
+Here, the test participant moved the arm fairly slowly while changing pointing directions.
+The camera acquired images at a frequency of 38~Hz.
 Prediction accuracy matches the ones reported in Table \ref{tb:pointing_estimation}.
 Furthermore, Figure \ref{fig:session_example} shows an example of one real-time prediction session.
-The mean yaw and pitch angles along the session are 1.78$^\circ$ and 0.8$^\circ$, respectively.
-Similarly, the position errors along the $x$-, $y$- and $z$-directions are 102.7~mm, 20.66~mm and 21.83~mm, respectively. \pne predictions closely match the ground-truth with slightly larger errors along the $x$-axis.
-Overall, the results provide strong evidence that our model is able to accurately predict the direction and position of pointing gestures in real-time.
+The mean yaw and pitch error angles along the session are 1.78$^\circ$ and 0.8$^\circ$, respectively.
+Similarly, the position errors along the $x$-, $y$- and $z$-directions are 102.7~mm, 20.66~mm and 21.83~mm, respectively.
+PointingNet-E predictions closely match the ground-truth with slightly larger errors along the $x$-axis.
+The experimental results conclusively demonstrate the model's capacity to accurately predict pointing direction and position in real-time, fulfilling the core objectives outlined in Section \ref{sec:problem_def}.
+By inferring the desired target from the provided finger position and direction, the robot can autonomously initiate actions to reach it.